Little Chapel

 The Little Chapel is situated in the Les Vauxbelets valley, Saint Andrew, Guernsey.
 It was created in July 1914, by Brother Déodat.
 He planned to create a miniature version of the grotto and basilica at Lourdes, the Rosary Basilica.

+The chapel has been described as "probably the biggest tourist attraction in Guernsey", and "intricate".

 History

-The chapel was originally built by Brother Déodat in March 1914 (measuring 9 feet long by 4.5 feet wide).
+The first chapel was built by Brother Déodat in March 1914 (measuring 9 feet long by 4.5 feet wide).
 After taking criticism from other brothers, Déodat demolished the chapel.
 He finished a second chapel in July 1914 (measuring 9 feet by 6 feet).
 However, when the Bishop of Portsmouth visited in 1923, he could not fit through the door, so Déodat again demolished it.
-The third and current version of the chapel started soon after the last demolition, and measures 16 feet by 9 feet.
+The third and this current version of the chapel started soon after the last demolition, and measures 16 feet by 9 feet.
 Déodat went to France in 1939 and died there, never having seen his chapel finished.

-In 1977, a committee was established to restore the chapel, and today it falls under the care of Blanchelande College.
+In 1977, a committee was established to restore the chapel, and for a time fell under the care of Blanchelande College.
+It is now looked after by the Little Chapel Foundation.

-In 2010, five stained glass windows were smashed, causing £3,000 worth of damage and leading to condemnation of the vandals.
-The windows had been smashed previously, notably three times in 2003.
-The chapel has been described as "probably the biggest tourist attraction in Guernsey", and "intricate".
+The Chapel suffered from vandalism in 2003 and again in 2010 when five stained glass windows were smashed, causing £3,000 worth of damage leading to condemnation of the vandals.

-In late 2013, there was major work on the overgrowth which was, in places, hiding parts of the chapel.
+In 2013, there was major work on the overgrowth which was, in places, hiding parts of the chapel.

 In November 2015 it was closed to allow some major structural work to be undertaken.
 The works include underpinning the building, stabilising the foundations and weatherproofing the building, and are estimated to cost £500,000.
-Fundraising is being undertaken.
+Fundraising was undertaken.

 Fully open again to the public in April 2017, the major works such as stabilising the foundations are complete however additional fundraising is needed to finish the final phase of renovation.